Kilim Rugs

 Price of Kilim Rugs

 Kilim rugs are produced in two machine-woven and handmade types.
-Different types of kilim weaving machines have various designs and colors, and prices.
+Different types of kilim weaving machines have various designs, colors, and prices.

 On the other hand, Natural wool and non-chemical materials are used to produce and dye in handwoven kilims, increasing their cost and value.
 But still, they have a low price.
-Today, kilim rugs have become modern elements in home decoration.
+Today, kilims and silk rugs have become modern elements in home decoration.
 In addition to eye-catching beauty and affordable price, they are easy to carry and wash.

-Here at Cyruscrafts, you can buy Traditional or modern Kilim rugs at the best price.
-Kilims worth depends on the size, quality, material, weaving technique, design, dyeing, ETC. Their price can start from $43 and go up to $1300 and even higher.
+At Cyruscrafts antique store, you can buy vintage rugs or modern Kilims at the best price.
+Kilims worth depends on the size, quality, material, weaving technique, design, dyeing, ETC. Their price can start from $50 and go up to $1300 and even higher.

 Kilim Rug Colors